rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 ### Get Stats on rts2 ###

 You're results my not exactly match mine as it depends on which vnode instances responded first.
-That is, the coordinator only cares about getting
+The coordinator only cares about getting `R` responses.

     ./dev/dev2/bin/rts attach
     (rts2@127.0.0.1)1> rts:get("progski", "total_reqs").